triton-inference-server/server/docs/quickstart.md

 I1002 21:58:57.893177 62 http_server.cc:2717] Started HTTPService at 0.0.0.0:8000
 I1002 21:58:57.935518 62 http_server.cc:2736] Started Metrics Service at 0.0.0.0:8002
 ```

-If the models are not displayed in the table or if the status is not READY, then the models are not ready for inference.
-Check your CUDA drivers and the path to the model repository.
+All the models should show "READY" status to indicate that they loaded correctly.
+If a model fails to load the status will report the failure and a reason for the failure.
+If your model is not displayed in the table check the path to the model repository and your CUDA drivers.

 ### Run on CPU-Only System